fwextx/DiscordAIProject/README.md

 - owner_id: The Bot Owner User ID (Lets the Bot Owner configure the bot using the Admin Commands)
 - bot_name: The Bot Name to use for Help commands, etc
 - ban_appeal_link: The Ban Appeal Link to use, when you get banned by either Moderation or AI Moderation
-- ai_command: The command to use to toggle the AI (Must be 1 Word max)
+- ai_command: The command to use to toggle the AI (Can't have spaces)

 ### Run the main file (bot.py)
 <pre>py bot.py</pre>